Busindre/PHP-FPM-status-Cacti/README.md

 - Copy the script "php-fpm_status.sh" to <cacti_dir>/scripts/ directory.
 - HTTP connection options (Authentication, Proxy, etc) are easily configurable in the file "php-fpm_status.sh".
 - Import the file xml in Cacti.
-- PHP-FPM status URLs should be written in the field "hostname" of "Device" (https://www.domian.com/XXXX).
+- PHP-FPM status URL should be written in the field "hostname" of "Device" (https://www.domian.com/XXXX).

 ## Dependencies